 Most dental insurance plans split bonding into two categories:

-- Functional/restorative bonding — repairing a chipped or cracked tooth, filling a cavity with composite resin.
-Insurance covers this at 50-80% as a basic or major restorative procedure.
+- Functional/restorative bonding.
+Repairing a chipped or cracked tooth, or filling a cavity with composite resin.
+Insurance often covers this as a basic or major restorative procedure, though coverage varies widely by plan and some plans cover a lot less than others.

 The line isn’t always clear.
-A chipped tooth that’s also cosmetically improved?
-That can qualify for partial coverage.
+A chipped tooth that’s also cosmetically improved can qualify for partial coverage.
 How your dentist documents the procedure matters.

 Typical Insurance Coverage for Dental Bonding